 Figure3.
 Ethylene concentration levels in 1st and 4th day of storage

-More amount of ethylene present in T7 and T8 are compare with the at the refrigerated condition with sucrose 4% followed by 4% boric acid have released lesser amount of ethylene, which extends the shelf life of the flower.
+More amount of ethylene was present in T7 and T8 are compare with the ? at the refrigerated condition with sucrose 4% followed by 4% boric acid have released lesser amount of ethylene, which extends the shelf life of the flower.

 The enhanced longevity of pulsed stems could be attributed to continued and increased water uptake in the stems, cellular turgidity, enhanced fresh weight and dry weight, better petal size and optimum continuation of cell metabolism, specially respiration that facilitated cell growth and development, formation of cellular constituents and liberation of energy for other cellular function (Gupta and Dubey, 2018; Abdulla and Celikel, 2019).
 Boric acid extending the vase life and prevent fresh weight loss resulted in strong inhibition of the climacteric ethylene production could be due to the prevention of ethylene synthesis by reducing the amount of ACC synthase and ACC oxidase activity.
-These results is in accordance with Hoseinzadeh Liavali & Zarchini (2012), Ahmadnia et al. (2013).
+These results are in accordance with Hoseinzadeh Liavali & Zarchini (2012), Ahmadnia et al. (2013).
 Average percent weight loss and shelf life was also significantly influenced by chemical treatments and storage conditions in nerium flowers.

 CONCLUSION